hackclub/hackclub/workshops/country-list-app/README.md

 ### What is a Promise?

-Promise is that object that may produce single value in the future.
-Response which denote fulfilment or rejection that is success or failue which is handle in javascript with `.then() method`.
+The promise is that object that may produce a single value in the future.
+A response that denotes fulfilment or rejection that is success or failure which is handle in javascript with `.then() method`.

 ```
   .then((res) => {